Cisgender

-The word cisgender (often shortened to cis; sometimes cissexual) describes a person whose gender identity corresponds to their sex assigned at birth, i.e., someone who is not transgender.
+The word cisgender (often shortened to cis; sometimes cissexual) describes a person whose gender identity corresponds to their sex assigned at birth (i.e., someone who is not transgender).
 The prefix cis- is Latin and means on this side of.
 The term cisgender was coined in 1994 as an antonym to transgender, and entered into dictionaries starting in 2015 as a result of changes in social discourse about gender.

 Related concepts are cisnormativity (the presumption that cisgender identity is preferred or normal) and cissexism (bias or prejudice favoring cisgender people).

 Etymology

-The term cisgender has its origin in the Latin-derived prefix cis-, meaning 'on this side of', which is the opposite of trans-, meaning 'across from' or 'on the other side of'.
-This usage can be seen in the cis–trans distinction in chemistry, the cis and trans sides of the Golgi apparatus in cellular biology, the ancient Roman term Cisalpine Gaul (i.e. 'Gaul on this side of the Alps'), and Cisjordan (as distinguished from Transjordan).
+The term cisgender was derived from the Latin prefix cis-, meaning 'on this side of', which is the opposite of trans-, meaning 'across from' or 'on the other side of'.
+This usage can be seen in the ancient Roman term Cisalpine Gaul, meaning Gaul on this side of the Alps, to refer to then Gallic or Celtic Northern Italy, as opposed to Transalpine Gaul, i.e. Gaul on the other side or across the Alps (from Roman-centric point of view), i.e. what is now France.
+This usage was subsequently adapted to make other distinctions such as Cisjordan–Transjordan, the cis–trans distinction in chemistry, and the cis and trans sides of the Golgi apparatus in cellular biology.
 In cisgender, cis- describes the alignment of gender identity with assigned sex.